The communication complexity of non-signaling distributions: Bounding the violation of Bell inequalities

 \begin{thm} For any distribution $\mathbf{p}\in\C$, with inputs in $\eks \times \wye$ and outcomes in $\A \times \B$ with $A=|\A|, B=|\B|$, \begin{enumerate} \item $\cquasi(\mathbf{p})\leq (2K_G+1)\qquasi(\mathbf{p})$ when $A=B=2$, \item $\cquasi(\mathbf{p})\leq[2AB(K_G+1)-1]\qquasi(\mathbf{p})$ for any $A,B$. \end{enumerate} \end{thm}

-The negative consequence of this is that one cannot hope to prove separations between classical and quantum communication using this method, except in the case where the number of outcomes is large.
-For binary outcomes at least, this says that arguments based on analysing the distance to the quantum set only, without taking into account the particular structure of the distribution, will not suffice to prove large separations; and other techniques, such as information theoretic arguments, may be necessary.
+Therefore, one cannot hope to prove separations between classical and quantum communication using this method, except in the case where the number of outcomes is large.
+For binary outcomes at least, this says that arguments based on analyzing the distance to the quantum set only, without taking into account the particular structure of the distribution, will not suffice to prove large separations; and other techniques, such as information theoretic arguments, may be necessary.

 For example, Brassard \textit{et al.}~\cite{bct99} give a (promise) distribution based on the Deutsch-Jozsa problem, which can be obtained exactly with entanglement and no communication, but which requires linear communication to simulate exactly.
 The lower bound is proven using a corruption bound~\cite{bcw98}, which is closely related to the information theoretic subdistribution bound~\cite{jkn08}.
 For this problem, $\eks=\wye=\{0,1\}^n$ and $\A=\B=[n]$, therefore our method can only prove a lower bound logarithmic in $n$.
 This is the first example of a problem for which the corruption bound gives an exponentially better lower bound than the Linial and Shraibman family of methods.